bytes-that-rhyme/project-template-linux-build-container/README.md

 ![Docker Desktop error dialog](docs/docker-error.png)

 Notice that the dialog offers no way to circumvent or fix this error.
+Clicking **Reset to factory defaults** doesn't fix the problem, for example.
 [This Github issue](https://github.com/docker/for-win/issues/13663) is still open as of 2025-06-06, and is full of suggestions for fixes to try rather than concrete, reliable solutions.
-This doesn't mean that Docker is bad software, but rather that problems in complex software can be show-stoppers if all of the development environments on a given machine rely on that software.
+This issue doesn't mean that Docker is bad software, but rather that problems in complex software can be show-stoppers if all of the development environments on a given machine rely on that software.
+By using Podman, we can reduce this risk.